 According to the standard theory, the Earth is thought to have formed from the collision of small celestial bodies known as planetesimals.
 Since such bodies were poor in water, Earth’s water must have been delivered either by a larger planetesimal or by a shower of smaller objects such as asteroids or comets.

 To trace the source of terrestrial water, researchers study isotopic ratios, and in particular the ratio in water of deuterium to hydrogen, known as the D/H ratio (deuterium is a heavier form of hydrogen).
-As a comet approaches the Sun, its ice sublimes, forming an atmosphere of water vapour that can be analysed remotely.
+As a comet approaches the Sun, its ice sublimes, forming an atmosphere of water vapor that can be analyzed remotely.
 However, the D/H ratios of comets measured so far have generally been twice to three times that of ocean water, which implies that comets only delivered around 10% of the Earth’s water.

-When comet 46P/Wirtanen approached the Earth in December 2018 it was analysed using the SOFIA airborne observatory, carried aboard a Boeing aircraft.
+When comet 46P/Wirtanen approached the Earth in December 2018 it was analyzed using the SOFIA airborne observatory, carried aboard a Boeing aircraft.
 This was the third comet found to exhibit the same D/H ratio as terrestrial water.
 Like the two previous comets, it belongs to the category of hyperactive comets which, as they approach the Sun, release more water than the surface area of their nucleus should allow.
 The excess is produced by ice-rich particles present in their atmosphere.

 Intrigued, the researchers determined the active fraction (i.e. the fraction of the nucleus surface area required to produce the amount of water present in their atmosphere) of all comets with a known D/H ratio.
-They found that there was an inverse correlation between the active fraction and the D/H ratio of the water vapour: the more a comet tends towards hyperactivity (i.e. an active fraction exceeding 1), the more its D/H ratio decreases and approaches that of the Earth.
+They found that there was an inverse correlation between the active fraction and the D/H ratio of the water vapor: the more a comet tends towards hyperactivity (i.e. an active fraction exceeding 1), the more its D/H ratio decreases and approaches that of the Earth.

-Hyperactive comets, whose water vapour is partially derived from icy grains expelled into their atmosphere, thus have a D/H ratio similar to that of terrestrial water, unlike comets whose gas halo is produced only by surface ice.
+Hyperactive comets, whose water vapor is partially derived from icy grains expelled into their atmosphere, thus have a D/H ratio similar to that of terrestrial water, unlike comets whose gas halo is produced only by surface ice.
 The researchers suggest that the D/H ratios measured in the atmosphere of the latter are not necessarily indicative of the ice present in their nucleus.
 If this hypothesis is correct, the water in all cometary nuclei may in fact be very similar to terrestrial water, reopening the debate on the origin of Earth’s oceans.